TechnologicNick/ScrapMechanicMaps-Lua-API-Docs/docs/Game-Script-Environment/Userdata/Interactable.md

 interactable:getSteeringPower()
 ```

-Returns the [Character](/lua/Game-Script-Environment/Userdata/Character) that is locking the controller.
+Returns the steering power of the steering interactable.

+The value ranges from -1 to +1, where +1 represents pressing "forward" <br></br>
+and -1 represents pressing "backwards".

 <strong>Arguments:</strong> <br></br>